|August 6th, 2020|

 At this level, data exchanged is a more advanced one than the level I. This level is for businesses that deal in a considerable volume of ‘card not present transactions.
 Mostly B2B companies, eCommerce websites, and government organizations.
 Businesses at level II can achieve up to a 0.5% reduction in interchange rates.

 1. Customer code (for purchasing cards only)

 3. Card acceptor tax ID

-Level II card processing is similar to Level 3, but needs less requirements.
+Level II card processing is similar to Level 3 but needs fewer requirements.
 Level 2 can help you reduce processing costs but not as much as level III processing.
 This level requires a credit card terminal or a merchant gateway to handle the data at level 2.
 If you are a merchant and deal in large volume processing, you might think about upping to level 2 as it will significantly lower your processing costs.
 Level 2 is popular with commercial and corporate businesses.
 If you qualify for level 2 processing, you can exchange data for lowering interchange fees which is a win-win situation for both merchants and payment processors.

 Level 3 transactions must include:

 Level III processing can significantly lower interchange rates and overall processing costs and helps business owners keep a bigger chunk of the pie.
 Businesses should aim for higher data levels to save on processing fees.